Apostille Convention: Competent authorities

 Each contracting state designates one or more authorities to issue apostilles.
 Examples of designated authorities are ministries, courts, subnational governments, notaries and registries.
 In some states, each authority is designated to issue apostilles only on certain types of documents.
 For example, in Hungary, apostilles are issued on court documents by the Ministry of Justice, on notarial documents by the Chamber of Civil Law Notaries, and on other documents by the Ministry of Foreign Affairs; in Mexico, apostilles on federal documents are issued by the federal Secretariat of Governance, and on state documents by the respective state government.
+In South Africa, the Department of International Relations and Cooperation (DIRCO) issues apostilles for public documents, while the High Court issues apostilles for notarised private documents.

 In general, documents issued by a government official can be certified directly with an apostille, while other documents must be certified by a notary, who may then be certified with an apostille.
 In some cases, additional intermediate certifications may be required; for example, for notarised or municipal documents in some U.S. states, the notary or municipal official must be certified by the respective county or court, which may then be certified by the respective state with an apostille.